-While it is important for students to engage in artistic processes in the art studio, equally vital is the development of good art studio habits, a set of values, safety precautionary measures and a sense of responsibility to care for themselves and the people around them, the tools and materials used and the art studio at large.
-Safe practices in art such as wearing protective gears when using sharp tools or toxic materials, learning proper ways to handle tools, materials and equipment, and keeping the workspace organised and clean are also important habits that constitute the students' learning of the artistic processes.
+In the art studio, it is vital for students to practise safety precautionary measures.
+They should cultivate a sense of care and responsibility towards the tools and materials in the art studio and the environment they work in.
+Safety practices such as wearing protective gear when using sharp tools or toxic materials, learning proper ways to handle various art materials and equipment, and keeping the workspace organised and clean are important habits that ensure the safe enactment of artistic processes.